Parents' guide to 30 hours of free childcare

 - is disabled or incapacitated based on specific benefits.

-Parents who work less than 16 hours a week
+Parents who work fewer than 16 hours a week

 Check if you are eligible